 8. If the abstract passes this procedure it will be forwarded to our scientific board and evaluated with regards to its content

-9. Authors of abstracts found to be promising by our Board will be notified by e-mail at the end of March 2014.
+9. Authors of abstracts found to be promising by our Board will be notified by e-mail by 10th of April 2014.

 10. Abstracts must contain original data and meet international ethical standards.
 By submitting an abstract, you confirm that the content of the abstract is free from plagiarism, and that you agree to have your abstract submitted to a plagiarism detection software programme, if needed.

 The recommended size of a scientific poster is 130 cm x 90 cm (height x width).